Management and Assessment

 In the event that Transplant Québec’s clinical coordinator/advisor is unable to reach the identifying health centre, whether due to the particular situation or to distance, he or she will contact the family by phone to complete the medical and social questionnaire.
 Also, he or she can be reached by phone at any time to answer questions from the treatment team.

-This evaluation and qualification period can last from 12 to 24 hours.
+This evaluation and qualification period can last 4 to 72 hours.

 This step is essential to the transplant teams’ ability to properly evaluate the eligibility of each potential donor organ.
 Also, it is essential to take the necessary time in the critical care unit to optimize the function of each organ and, consequently, maximize the number of transplantable organs per donor.